 Ahh, discipline – a huge value of an employee, which gurus of management and business coaches are eager to achieve.
 Today discipline at work is the basis of the order.
 But alas, it has its own downside.

 On the one hand, we are committed to concentration and efficiency, which is achieved only through discipline.
 On the other hand, this “noose” takes us farther and farther away from desires, risks, creativity to monotonous duties.

-It’s difficult to discuss controversial issues, especially when it comes to the office work.
-It’s familiar to us on our own experience.
+It’s difficult to discuss controversial issues, especially when it comes to office work.
+It’s familiar to us with our own experience.
 The compromise in business matters can be reached only intelligently.
-As well as discipline: to learn discipline you need to understand what it is and what it is not.
+As well as a discipline: to learn discipline you need to understand what it is and what it is not.

 At its core discipline is an internal state.
 Something akin to the ability to manage yourself.
 Irrepressible colleague, who constantly complains that you are late by 20 minutes, while he has come on time is the controller.
 If he is your leader, maybe he will be able to get you back into operation.
 But, alas, his actions do not contribute to the discipline, that state of mind which makes you get out of bed early, because you do not allow yourself to be late.
 Internal control of impulses is a distinguishing sign of discipline.

 Control of impulses by your boss also works.
 As Voltaire said, conscience is not the fear of God, it’s the fear of the police.
 Controlling eye of your boss who cares how carefully you meet the deadlines and how carefully you treat the customers will make you achieve inner discipline faster.
 At the workspace with the system of values promoting self-discipline, we are more inclined to develop and implement it.